jkingportfolio/CI_PP1_TheCocktailBar/README.md

 <img src="docs/testing-user-stories/testing-user-stories-footer-opening-times.png">
 </details>

-5. As a first time user i would want to know the drinks available and their prices
+5. As a first time user I would want to know the drinks available and their prices

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |